fstab50/stslib/README.md

 ## Purpose ##

-**stsAval** (pronounced "s-t-s Aay-val" - Spanish for "sts _trustee_"), is a python3 library that requests
+**stsAval** (pronounced "s-t-s Aay-val") -- Spanish for "sts _trustee_". stsAval is a python3 library
-and manages temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html).  stsAval generates temporary credentials
+that requests and manages temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) on your behalf.  stsAval
-against roles that reside in any number of AWS accounts.
+generates temporary credentials against roles that reside in any number of AWS accounts.

-A primary use case for the **stsAval** library is to generate a temporary set of AWS access credentials
+A primary use case for the **stsAval** library is generation of temporary access credentials for automation tools
+to authenticate to Amazon Web Services.
+Such automation tooling may be running within AWS; however, commonly
-for automation tools running on your local machine.
+are running in environments external to AWS such as a local machine.

 **stsAval** manages temporary credentials generates credentials in memory for applications that
 need access to iam roles at AWS.
 If temporary credentials are needed for extended periods (> 1 hour),